peterhry/peterhrynkow.com/resume.md

 - Championing a culture of excellence and accountability within the organization
 - Defining developer roles and responsibilities
 - Conducting career development discussions, goal setting exercises, and assessments
-- Recruiting, conducting phone screens, and interviews
+- Recruiting, conducting phone screens and interviews
 - Liaising with the product owner, design director, and QA lead to ensure alignment on features being delivered each sprint